$100 Invested In This Stock 20 Years Ago Would Be Worth $600 Today

-Chubb CB has outperformed the market over the past 20 years by 1.59% on an annualized basis producing an average annual return of 9.62%.
-Currently, Chubb has a market capitalization of $78.98 billion.
+Southwestern Energy SWN has outperformed the market over the past 20 years by 1.32% on an annualized basis producing an average annual return of 9.14%.
+Currently, Southwestern Energy has a market capitalization of $9.17 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.